mreck1/human_kidney_multiomics/README.md

 Intermediate data needed for some parts of the analysis is available in the supplementary data repository.

-unitls.R includes essential helper function required to execute the code.
+utils.R includes essential helper function required to execute the code.